ChloeSpacedOut/figura-physbone-api/README.md

 # Figura PhysBone API
-A cheap, easy to use, and highly customisable physics system.
+An easy to use, and highly customisable physics system.
 ## Basic Installation
 To install the physBone API, simply add `physBoneAPI.lua` into your script.
 Obviously if you use autoScripts in avatar.json, add it there.
 Require is not needed for doing just the basics.
 ## Basic PhysBones